hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-athonet-llm-platform-divide-et-impera-designing-the-ll-mesh.md

 ### **LLM platform infrastructure.**

-A self-service infrastructure platform is provided, enabling teams to autonomously develop, deploy, and manage their LLM tools.
+A self-service infrastructure platform is provided with the tool, enabling teams to autonomously develop, deploy, and manage their LLM tools.
 This platform supports the necessary frameworks to promote autonomy and innovation.
 Envisioned as LL-Mesh, it extends capabilities beyond enhancing user experience for chatbot users to include interfaces for various stakeholders, including document owners, tool developers, and deployment teams.
 This requires the development of diverse user interfaces tailored to different interactions within the ecosystem.

 ![](/img/athon_ssp_1.png)

-At MWC 2024, a proof of concept demonstrated the robustness of this architecture by showcasing a chatbot capable of supporting multiple tools through the self-serve capabilities of the LLM platform.
+At MWC (Mobile World Congress) 2024, a proof of concept demonstrated the robustness of this architecture by showcasing a chatbot capable of supporting multiple tools through the self-service capabilities of the LLM platform.
 This facilitates the development and integration of both individual tools and comprehensive chatbot solutions.

 ![](/img/athon_ssp_2.png)